toiletbril/dedoc/README.md

 ```

 Which will list all docsets available to download from file which you
 previously fetched.
-If you need version-specific docs, use `-a` flag, which
+If you need version-specific docs, like vue~3 or ~2, use
-will list *everything*.
+`-a` flag, which will list *everything*.

 3. Download the documentation:
 ```console